github/docs/data/reusables/repositories/administrators-can-disable-issues.md

 Repository administrators can disable issues for a repository.
-For more information, see "[Disabling issues](/github/managing-your-work-on-github/disabling-issues)."
+For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/disabling-issues)."